 Between Meatless Mondays sweeping the nation from Washington, DC to the City of Angels, restaurant industry reports of the growing demand for vegetarian meals, and fast food giants Subway testing new vegan options, it’s no wonder that meat-, egg-, and dairy-free menu items are showing up at restaurants across the country.
-And yet many people state convenience as a major factor in preventing them from seriously exploring vegan eating.
+And yet many people state convenience and lack of vegan restaurants as a major factor in preventing them from seriously exploring vegan eating.

 Compassion Over Killing’s Restaurant Outreach Campaign works to show the growing number of interested diners just how easy vegan eating can be by working closely with individual restaurants and chains to present delicious animal-friendly fare to vegans and non-vegans alike.